IGNF/itowns-legacy/README.md

 The application should be able to work without the need of a local database or PHP scripts.
 But you will still need to have a local server running like apache.

+### Licence

+iTowns V1 is dual-licenced under Cecill-B V1 and MIT.
+Incorporated libraries are published under their original licences.

+See [LICENSE.md](LICENSE.md) for more information.

 ### Roadmap items

 The following tasks are currently worked on :